 - In order to bat you have to field.

-- If your team has 9 players at the end of the lineup your team must take an automatic out.
+- If your team has 9 players at some point in the lineup your team must take an automatic out.

-- If your team has 8 players at the end of the line up your team must take two automatic outs.
+- If your team has 8 players at some point in the line up your team must take two automatic outs.

 - There can be no instances of three males hitting in a row.